 9.1 Exploitation Decisions: CONCORD shall meaningfully consult with Grantor with respect to CONCORD’s or its licensees’ key art/one sheets, trailers, and other promotional materials in connection with the initial commercial release of the Film in the U.S. Except as otherwise expressly set forth in this Agreement, CONCORD shall have complete, exclusive and unqualified discretion and control as to the time, manner and terms of distribution, exhibition and exploitation of the Film in any and all media throughout the Territory, separately or in connection with other motion pictures, in accordance with such policies, terms and conditions and through such licensees and designees as CONCORD in its sole business judgment may determine proper or expedient, and the decision of CONCORD in all such matters shall be binding and conclusive upon Grantor.
 CONCORD may distribute the Film or withhold or withdraw the Film from distribution or limit or alter the Film’s distribution at its sole discretion.
 In this regard, Grantor acknowledges and agrees that CONCORD shall not have any obligation to ever distribute, market, advertise, promote and/or exploit the Film in any manner or fashion, or to expend any monies to market, advertise and/or promote the Film, or in connection with CONCORD’s distribution and/or exploitation of the Film.

-9.2 [Obligations to Time, Inc.; Essence Festival: Grantor represents and warrants to CONCORD that Grantor has entered into an agreement (the “Time Agreement”) with Time, Inc. (“Time”) concerning the Film, which Time Agreement requires all of the following (collectively, the “Time Conditions”): (i) that Time be accorded an on-screen presentation credit on the Film substantially in the form of [Please Provide] (the “Time Credit”), which Grantor further represents and warrants shall not adversely impact the terms of CONCORD’s Presentation Credit (and, if applicable, Codeblack’s presentation credit) pursuant to Paragraph 12 below, (ii) that Grantor shall cause the Film to appear at the 2016 Essence Festival in the U.S., it being acknowledged and agreed that as between CONCORD and Grantor, Grantor shall be solely responsible for any costs and logistics in connection therewith, and (iii) that the first full trailer for the initial theatrical release of the Film in the U.S. will premiere on the Time website for an exclusive twenty-four (24) hour period, with the decision of when to launch such trailer being determined by CONCORD in its sole discretion.
+9.2 [Obligations to Time, Inc.; Essence Festival: Grantor represents and warrants to CONCORD that Grantor has entered into an agreement (the “Time Agreement”) with Time, Inc. (“Time”) concerning the Film, which Time Agreement requires all of the following (collectively, the “Time Conditions”): (i) that Time be accorded an on-screen presentation credit on the Film substantially in the form of [Please Provide] (the “Time Credit”), , (ii) that Grantor shall cause the Film to appear at the 2016 Essence Festival in the U.S., it being acknowledged and agreed that as between CONCORD and Grantor, Grantor shall be solely responsible for any costs and logistics in connection therewith, and (iii) that the first full trailer for the initial theatrical release of the Film in the U.S. will premiere on the Time website for an exclusive twenty-four (24) hour period, with the decision of when to launch such trailer being determined by CONCORD in its sole discretion.
 A copy of the Time Agreement is attached hereto and incorporated herein by this reference as [Exhibit 5.]

 9.3 Statements Concerning Pollack: CONCORD hereby acknowledges and agrees that it shall not, in any marketing, advertising, promotional or publicity piece, make any statements that Pollack is the director of the Film; provided that CONCORD shall be entitled to make public statements in such materials which accurately depict Pollack’s involvement with the Film, including, but not limited to, statements identifying Pollack as the person who filmed the concert and other footage comprising the Film (including, without limitation, those talking points identified in [Exhibit 6] (the “Pollack Talking Points”, which are pre-approved), which is attached hereto and incorporated herein by this reference.